erebe/personal-server/README.md

 cert-manager-webhook-787858fcdb-nlzsq      1/1     Running   0          2m
 ```

-Once Cert-Manager is deployed we need to configure an Issuer that is going to generate valid TLS certificats.
+Once Cert-Manager is deployed we need to configure an Issuer that is going to generate valid TLS certificates.
 For that we are going to use the free let's encrypt !

-To do that simply deploy a new ressource on the cluster
+To do that simply deploy a new resource on the cluster
 ```yaml
 apiVersion: cert-manager.io/v1
 kind: ClusterIssuer